本文主要介绍PhysX刚体动力学相关的内部机制和使用方法。

 Change Gravity

-Gravity is scene-wide for dynamic rigidbodies in the scene, by PxScene::setGravity().
+Gravity is scene-wide for all dynamic rigidbodies and is set using PxScene::setGravity().

 Sleep & Awake